 Programme funding announced on 24 September 2025 by the Health Secretary during a visit to NHS Greater Glasgow and Clyde.

-Programme Delivery Board meetings are scheduled with Board Chief Executives asked to nominate their Board SRO to join the Programme Delivery Board.
+Programme Delivery Board meetings are scheduled with Board Chief Executives asked to nominate their Board Senior Responsible Officer to join the Programme Delivery Board.

 Recruitment has started for the Implementation Team – Project Management Team and Clinical Leads.